glouppe/info8010-deep-learning/lecture5.md

 Insist on how inductive biases are enforced through architecture:
 - locality is enforced through sparsity and band structure
 - equivariance is enforced through replication and weight sharing

+Training:
+- The backward pass is not implemented naively as the backward pass of a fully connected layer.
+- The backward pass is also a convolution!

 ---